Reservoir Dogs: Accolades

 The film was screened out of competition at the 1992 Cannes Film Festival.

 It won the Critic's Award at the 4th Yubari International Fantastic Film Festival in February 1993, which Tarantino attended.
 The film was also nominated for the Grand Prix of the Belgian Syndicate of Cinema Critics.
 Steve Buscemi won the 1992 Independent Spirit Award for Best Supporting Male.
 Reservoir Dogs ranks at No. 97 in Empire magazine's list of the 500 Greatest Films of All Time.
+In 2024, Reservoir Dogs was ranked second on the list of the Sundance Film Festival's Top 10 films of All Time based on a survey conducted with 500 filmmakers and critics in honor of the festival's 40th anniversary.